Cenk Uygur: Armenian Genocide denialism and TYT name controversy

 The show's name Young Turks has been criticized and called for change due to the original Young Turks political movement in the Ottoman Empire being responsible for committing the Armenian genocide, the Assyrian genocide, and the Greek genocide.
 Alex Galitsky, who works for the Armenian National Committee of America, stated "If a group decided to call themselves 'the Young Nazis', and pitched themselves as a disruptor or anti-establishment news outlet, people would be rightly outraged".

 In 1991, Cenk Uygur wrote an article in The Daily Pennsylvanian, the student newspaper of the University of Pennsylvania, in which he promoted Armenian genocide denial.
 In 2016, Cenk Uygur posted a statement on TYT's website in which he rescinded his Armenian Genocide denial statements, arguing: "My mistake at the time was confusing myself for a scholar of history, which I most certainly am not.
 I don't want to make the same mistake again, so I am going to refrain from commenting on the topic of the Armenian Genocide, which I do not know nearly enough about."
 In response to the criticism he has explained that the name of the show was chosen because it is a popular colloquialism traditionally meaning a young radical who fights the status quo.

 Response to unionization of TYT staff

 In February 2020, when the International Alliance of Theatrical Stage Employees sought to unionize The Young Turks, Uygur controversially urged his employees not to do so.
 Uygur allegedly fired employee Jacorey Palmer for his pro-union activities, and, according to an anonymous TYT employee, Uygur allegedly withheld bonuses and increases from employees who were involved in the union drive.
 Uygur denied the charges.
 Uygur's position toward the union was criticized as hypocritical by The New Republic due to his claims of support for unions and progressive causes.

+Bar on entering the United Kingdom

+In 2026, Uygur and his nephew Hasan Piker were banned from entering the United Kingdom because "their presence in the U.K. may not be conducive to the public good".
+The Times alleged that Shabana Mahmood banned Uygur and Piker from the UK due to fears they could fuel antisemitism.
+Uygur said he had been banned for criticising Israel.
+Piker said the banning was "at the behest of Israel" and accused western governments of "betraying 'liberal values' for a genocidal fascist foreign government".
+Before the Home Office intervened, they were to speak at the SXSW London festival and the Oxford Union.